datahub-project/datahub/metadata-ingestion/sink_docs/console.md

 ## Quickstart recipe

-Use the below recipe to get started with ingestion.
+Check out the following recipe to get started with ingestion!
 See [below](#config-details) for full configuration options.

 ```yml
 sink: